This post may contain affiliate links. Read the full disclosure

 One step we have taken to break their habit of excess is to always keep a box or tub in the playroom for unwanted toys.
 They know before special occasions they need to add a couple of items to the box.
 They also know if something breaks, it also goes straight in the box.

-We also encourage them to set goals and spend their own pocket money on the things they really want, such as the latest LOL Doll collection or a new LEGO set.
+We also encourage them to set goals and spend their own pocket money on the things they really want, such as the latest LOL Surprise Doll or a new LEGO set.
 This way they know the gifts they get from us will be less of the stuff they can save up for themselves.

 Fun & Practical Non Toy Gifts For Kids

 There are non-toy gift ideas for kids to suit all ages and stages.
 Best of all, there are options to suit all budgets too – whether you are looking for non toy stocking stuffer ideas or a more extravagant birthday gift.

-With over 100 ideas below, grouped by category, your gift-giving for the whole year is sorted with loads of fun for kids!
+With over 100 non-toy gifts below, grouped by category, your gift-giving for the whole year is sorted with loads of fun for kids!

 Non-Toy Gifts For Toddlers